- Director – Richard Miller, BSc MIFM

 - Project Officer – Dr Al Reeve, PhD MRes BSc

 Al Reeve is the Project Officer for the Scottish Invasive Species Initiative (SISI) project.
 He has a BSc and MRes from the University of Plymouth and PhD from the University of St Andrews and has worked for 10 years in the environmental sector for organisations including the Shark Trust, Transition St Andrews and South East Wales Biodiversity Records Centre.

 - Administrator/Clerk & Data Protection Officer – Sarah Roebuck, BA MICB

 Sarah joined the Deveron, Bogie and Isla Rivers Charitable Trust as Administrator in January 2018 and took over duties as Clerk to the River Deveron District Salmon Fishery Board.
 Sarah graduated from Robert Gordons University in Aberdeen with a BA in Business Management and has proceeded to qualify as a bookkeeper and accountant through the Institute of Chartered Bookkeepers.

-- Seasonal Volunteer Coordinator – Karen Müller, MSc BSc (Hons)
+- Project Officer – Karen Müller, MSc BSc

-Karen Müller is the Seasonal Volunteer Coordinator for the Scottish Invasive Species Initiative (SISI) project.
+Karen Müller is a Project Officer for the Scottish Invasive Species Initiative (SISI) project.
 She is a recent graduate from the University of the Highlands and Islands where she completed her Environmental Science BSc(Hons) and Sustainable Mountain Development MSc at the UHI Centre for Mountain Studies.
 Karen was a volunteer herself for the Findhorn, Nairn and Lossie Fisheries Trust where she gained her enthusiasm for invasive non-native species control.